*Updated December 8, 2021

 Zara is doing little to tackle unfair worker pay through its supply chains, causing workers to be paid less than the minimum living wage.

-While the brand avoids using fur or angora, it still widely uses leather, wool, down and exotic animal hair – without specifying where these materials come from and how they are sourced.
+While the brand avoids using fur or angora, it still widely uses leather, down and exotic animal hair – without specifying where these materials come from and how they are sourced.

 While when it comes to social impact, the brand may be doing better than other fast fashion labels, it’s still no match to ethical fashion companies.
 Half of Zara’s final stage production is undertaken in Spain, a country with much higher labour standards than the ones where fast fashion clothing is usually produced.
 However, the country still has medium risk for worker abuse.
-They also seem to be more transparent, albeit not enough about their operations.

 So, where can we shop if we are looking to make better choices?
 Here are our top 5 choices for sustainable alternatives to Zara.